-Students who have been suspended from the College for academic reasons or who interrupt attendance for more than one year without taking an official Leave of Absence must apply for re-admission before they are able to register for classes.
+Students who have stopped attending HCCC for more than one year without taking an official Leave of Absence must apply for readmission before they are able to register for classes.

-Students must complete and submit to the Office of Enrollment Services an Application for Re-admission and pay the appropriate non-refundable readmission fee.
+Students must complete and submit to the Office of Enrollment Services an Application for admission and pay the appropriate non-refundable readmission fee.